-- Learn more about how HealthyHorns Play Safe including information on condoms, contraception and STI testing.
+- Learn more about how Healthyhorns Play it Safe including information on safer sex

 If you have been impacted by interpersonal violence in any way and need support, please contact the Counseling and Mental Health Center, Title IX Office, or Student Emergency Services.

 Together we can build a safer campus